jnolan11-crypto/ECON523/README.md

 There are four main folders in our replication file.
 The first houses the data for our extension.
 The Excel files N9190US3m.xls, Table_8.1_Nuclear_Energy_Overview.xlsx, and Table_10.1_Renewable_Energy_Production_and_Consumption_by_Source.xlsx contain the raw data used for the extension.
 The file also contains .dta files and an additional Excel file that were used to merge the extended data with the author's data.
 The second main folder is named Kaenzig_replication 2 and contains much of Känzig's original data and codes that are needed to replicate the aspects of the paper we wished to highlight.
-The code that conducts our extension and the replication codes are within the codes folder of this folder.
+The main code that conducts our extension and the replication codes are within the codes folder of this folder.
 The third main folder contains the replication and extension outputs and the last folder holds our original code that helps combine our raw extension data with Känzig's data.

 ----------------------------------------
 #1.
 Data